Galaxy S21, S21 Plus and S21 Ultra are here with new design and $200 cheaper price

 -

-•Jan 14Don't buy a Galaxy S20 phone right now.
+•Jan 16Don't buy a Galaxy S20 phone right now.
 Here's why you should wait

 -